gellati/numeral-conversion-api/README.md

 ### Building

+Gradle is used as the project's build tool.
 To build the project, do

     ./gradlew clean build